 Only briefly here: Initially the flow starts because the weight of the column of fluid (level in the reservoir down to the nib) pulls it down.
 The pulling of the capillary in the feed and nib supports this flow.

 As the ink flows out, the air volume above the fluid in the (firm) reservoir develops a vacuum, and the ink flow reduces.
 When the pulling and sucking forces are equal, the flow stops entirely.
-(Bladders or sacks avoid this problem to some degree.)
+(Bladders or sacks work differently.
+I am still writing on this chapter.)

-The only way to start the flow again is to allow air to enter into the tank, the vacuum reduces, and ink can run out.
+The only way to start the flow again is to allow air to enter into the reservoir, the vacuum reduces, and ink can run out.